guatzin818/www/Parallel-Learning-Guide.md

 |Data parallel   | tree_learner=data   |
 |Feature parallel| tree_learner=feature|

-These algorithms are suit for different scenarios, which is listed in following table:
+These algorithms are suited for different scenarios, which is listed in following table:

 |                     | #data is small| #data is large|
 |---------------------|------------------|-----------------|